kjones7/stackoverflow-explorer/README.md

     )
     AS SNAPSHOT OF [StackOverflow2013];
     ```
+1. Run `backend/sql/create_test_database.sql` in SSMS to create the test database.
 1. Optional suggestions from Symfony requirements check:
     - Uncomment `extension=intl` from `php.ini`
     - Set the following in `php.ini`: `realpath_cache_size = 5M`